alexspurling/blog/_posts/2024-06-28-messenger.md

 [this directory](https://pdsimage2.wr.usgs.gov/Messenger/MSGRMDS_1001/).
 Each image is stored in two files an IMG image and an XML metadata file.
 The IMG format is NASA's uncompressed 16bit image format.
 The XML file contains additional metadata such as exposure time, ship position and attitude as well as filter information.
-In fact each frame of this timelapse consists of 3 separate image take through different red, green and blue filters.
+In fact each frame of this timelapse consists of 3 separate images taken through different red, green and blue filters.

 ![View of Earth from the Messenger probe as it flew by in 2006]({{site.baseurl}}/assets/images/MessengerFrames.gif)